kibetamos/Chat_app/README.md

 - **Linting & Code Quality**: The pipeline includes steps to check for coding standards and style guides, ensuring a clean and maintainable codebase.
 - **Deployment**: The CI/CD pipeline can be extended to automatically deploy the application to a staging or production environment once the tests pass.

+### GitHub Actions Workflow

+The GitHub Actions workflow is defined in the `.github/workflows/ci.yml` file.

 ### Setup Instructions